lyramakesmusic/text-completion-webui/README.md

 ## Features

-- Text completion using `deepseek-v3-base` or `llama3-405b-base` via OpenRouter
+- Text completion using models like `deepseek-v3-base` or `llama3-405b-base` via OpenRouter
 - Simple document management (create, edit, rename, delete)
 - Quick keyboard shortcuts (Ctrl+Enter or Cmd+Enter for completions)
 - Automatically saves as you type